 7 must-read children's books about inspiring Asian-Americans: Mountain Chef by Annette Bay Pimentel and Rich Lo

-In 1915, a time that most Chinese-Americans were working in restaurants or laundries, Sing had dreams of being a chef.
-As a trail cook, he was invited to cook for a group of 30 wealthy, influential people who were exploring the idea of a park service.
-When disaster struck — several times — his experience, creativity and ingenuity enabled him to feed the group.
-But more than that, it gave him the opportunity to remind them how protecting the mountains was their highest calling.
+In 1915, a time that most Chinese Americans were working in restaurants or laundries, Sing had dreams of being a chef.
+As a trail cook, he was invited to cook for a group of 30 wealthy, influential people who happened to be exploring the idea of a park service.
+When disaster struck several times, Tie’s experience, creativity, and ingenuity enabled him to continue to feed the group.
+More than that, it gave him the opportunity to remind them that protecting the mountains was their highest calling.

 7 must-read children's books about inspiring Asian-Americans: The Fearless Flights of Hazel Ying Lee by Julie Leung and Julie Kwon